 Desperately need some new packed lunch ideas?
 Sometimes making the same packed lunch over and over can be pretty boring – especially for the kids.
 The same sandwich or salad and a portion of some type of healthy fruit as a snack can get repetitive.

 Jazz up your little ones’ lunch boxes with one of these quick and easy lunch ideas that are portable and taste great hot or cold.

 We’ve got lots of tasty treats to choose from as well as healthy snacks and some lunchtime treats.
 All of our recipes can be made in advance or made the day before so there’s no need to rush around like a headless chicken making up your little ones lunchbox come school morning.

 We’ve got savoury treats like sandwiches, quiche and hearty salads that both you and your little one can enjoy.
 We’ve also got sweet treats too including homemade malt loaf bars, cereal bars and more!

-Click through to see all our packed lunch recipes and ideas…
+Scroll through to see all our packed lunch ideas and recipes…